1jour1vin

 About the estate:

-One of the jewels in the crown of the Borie-Manoux estate.
-Legend has it that an old lady who once lived on the property would trot along to inquire about the news from the passing stagecoach.
-Today managed by Philippe Castéja, this 12-hectare vineyard, located on the eastern slope of the Saint-Émilion plateau, boasts an original blend of grape varieties, with equal proportions of Merlot and Cabernet Sauvignon.
+One of the crown jewels of the Borie-Manoux estate.
+Legend has it that an elderly lady who once lived on the estate would trot out to catch up on the news from the stagecoach passing by.
+Now managed by Philippe Castéja, this 12-hectare vineyard, located on the eastern slope of the Saint-Émilion plateau, features a unique blend of grape varieties, with equal parts Merlot and Cabernet.

 Robert Parker - Wine Advocate